playbanq/WebWalletAPI/README.md

 + **Expirable**
   - Transaction tokens must have an expiration date and receive a timestamp when they are created.
   - Transactions must be completed by the party that did not create the token before the expiration date.
-  - If a transaction token expires, the initiator party will need to request a new one and start over.
+  - If a transaction token expires, the initiator party will need to request a new token and start over.

 ## API Overview
-The WebWallet API defines how to expose and interact with WebWallet instances in order to request and carry out transactions.
+The WebWallet API defines how to expose and interact with WebWallets in order to request and carry out electronic commerce transactions.

 * **Exposure through URIs**
 Each WebWallet is represented as a URI: